microsoft/SurfaceApiManagementService/README.md

 > `PUT https://appx-sms-int-apim.azure-api.net/api/external/warranty/enrollment`

+Once enrolled, it may take up to 5 business days from onboarding to see your populated data via the `export` API.
+If you receive a 404 error, please wait and try again in a few days.

-Then, twice per month, our services will scan your tenant's devices and a device export will be available export API.
+After the first scan, our services will refresh your tenant's device information once every month.
 Please note that if any devices are added/removed from your tenant or any new warranties are added in between scans, the export data may be out-of-date.

 > `GET https://appx-sms-int-apim.azure-api.net/api/external/warranty/export`
 >